kwasett/skifree/README.md

 * Implemented Jump
 * Implemented Scores
 * Top Scorers Chat
-* Rhino showing after skeing for a long
 * Pause and Resume of game
 * Increase and decrease of game speed
 * Implementation of Levels
+* Rhino showing after skieing for a long

 Keys that can be use